shahzadlone/ABR_Curler/README.md

 ```
     WHERE:
           [Path-To-File-With-The-URLS]: path to the file that contains all the URLs to the MPDs on seperate lines.
-    TIP:
-        - Add '2>/dev/null' to omit the std error output and get a cleaner output.

 ------------------------
 Examples: